erickt23/ExamPro/replit.md

 ## Data Flow

 1. **Authentication Flow**: Users authenticate via Replit OpenID Connect, sessions are stored in PostgreSQL
-2. **Question Creation**: Instructors create questions that are stored in the question bank for reuse
+2. **Question Creation**: Instructors create questions that are stored in the exam bank for reuse
-3. **Exam Creation**: Instructors select questions from the bank to create exams with specific configurations
+3. **Exam Creation**: Instructors select questions from the exam bank to create exams with specific configurations
 4. **Exam Taking**: Students access assigned exams, submit answers that are stored with completion tracking
 5. **Grading**: Automatic grading for objective questions, manual grading interface for subjective responses
 6. **Analytics**: Real-time statistics and performance tracking for instructors